MohammedAlabd/MinesWeeper/README.md

 1- auto generation grid that you can choose you grid width and height.
 2- 4 difficulties to choose from.
 3- right click will add a flag.

+to run the game please visit [this link](https://minesweeper-purejs.netlify.app/)